ministryofjustice/analytical-platform-ui/README.md

 }
  ```
 - Follow the same process above to add this to the dev/test/prod.
-- Once the secrets have been added, create a new branch in this repo and go to `charts/values.yaml` and add a block like the example below
+- Once the secrets have been added, create a new branch in this repository and go to `charts/values.yaml` and add a block like the example below

  ``` yaml
  - name: EXTERNAL_SECRET_NAME